jeftegoes/AwsOverview/Compute/Amazon EC2.md

 # 18. Impaired Status in Amazon EC2

 - When an EC2 instance shows a **status of "Impaired"**, it means that **one or more of the automated status checks have failed**.
-- This status indicates a **problem that is likely affecting the instance’s ability to function correctly**.
+- This status indicates a **problem that is likely affecting the instance's ability to function correctly**.

 ## 18.1.
 What Causes an Impaired Status?